-Payment system evolution in the emerging markets is today one of the most revolutionary developments in international finance.
-Over the past decade, the introduction of electronic payment systems to the emerging markets has transformed the means through which people, firms, and governments conduct exchanges of money.
-With fintech innovation in the developing markets, African, Asian, and Latin American nations are witnessing unprecedented financial inclusion in electronic payment, bridging the gaps that banking could not cross.
+The evolution of payment systems in emerging markets is one of the most transformative developments in international finance today.
+Over the past decade, the introduction of electronic payment solutions has fundamentally changed how individuals, businesses, and governments conduct financial transactions.
+Driven by fintech innovation, countries across Africa, Asia, and Latin America are experiencing unprecedented levels of financial inclusion through electronic payments, bridging gaps that traditional banking systems have been unable to reach.

 The Rise of Electronic Payment Systems in Emerging Markets